jht1493/ICM-2020-Code/weeks/04_loops.md

 ### > Try

-Modifing any of the sketches to fill the canvas.
+Re-mix or create a sketch that makes use of an array to produce a pattern that fills the canvas.

 [sketch - 4.3 array for-loop 3](https://editor.p5js.org/jht1493/sketches/NZSWjB70Y)